ProarchwasTaken/tld_skirmish/README.md

 maybe different on other layouts.
 So try experimenting and see what the buttons do.

+WARNING: Depending on what controller you're using, pressing down all 4 D-Pad button may crash the game.
+Since problem comes from the GLFW library, (Something that raylib uses.) there's not much I could do about this besides letting this be known.

 ### Menu
 * **D-Pad** - Menu Navigation
 * **A Button** - Confirm